manpazito/311-neighborhood-equity/README.md

 ## License

-This project is for academic and educational use.
+This project is released under the [BSD 2-Clause License](./LICENSE)
+for academic and educational purposes.
-Feel free to adapt or reference with proper attribution.
+You are welcome to reuse, adapt, or reference this work with proper attribution
+to **Leslie Veliz, Felix Zhang, and Manuel A. Martinez Garcia**.